Deekshithagi/book-store/README.md

 - **Bootstrap**: For responsive and modern design.

 Usage
-1.Open index.html in your web browser to view the home page.
+-1.Open index.html in your web browser to view the home page.
-2.Navigate to the Books page to browse all available books.
+-2.Navigate to the Books page to browse all available books.
-3.Click on a book to view its details.
+-3.Click on a book to view its details.
-4.Use the search bar to find books by title or author.
+-4.Use the search bar to find books by title or author.
-5.Use the sort buttons to sort books by price or title.
+-5.Use the sort buttons to sort books by price or title.
-6.Add books to your cart and view the cart contents.
+-6.Add books to your cart and view the cart contents.

 Folder Structure
-index.html: Home page.
+-**index.html**: Home page.
-products.html: Books listing page. book-details.html: Book details page. styles.css: Custom styles for the website. scripts.js: JavaScript for dynamic functionality. images/: Folder containing book images.
+-**products.html**: Books listing page.
+-**book-details.html**: Book details page.
+-**styles.css**: Custom styles for the website.
+-**scripts.js**: JavaScript for dynamic functionality.
+-**images/**: Folder containing book images.